henriqueleote/TalkpointChannelBot/README.md

 pip install -r requirements.txt
 ```

-3. Download the Chrome WebDriver and place it in the project directory.
-Make sure the WebDriver version matches your Chrome browser version.

-4. Obtain a Telegram Bot API token by creating a bot through the BotFather.
-Copy the token for later use.
+3. Obtain a Telegram Bot API token by creating a bot through the BotFather.

-5. Update the `TOKEN` variable in the script with your Telegram Bot API token.
+4. Update the `TOKEN` variable in the script with your Telegram Bot API token.

 ## Usage